 When a person in a committed relationship learns that his or her partner has engaged in repeated sexual betrayal, they need emotional support and guidance through the surreal and uncharted territory of healing.
 Their self-esteem, trust and security have been smashed into a million little pieces.
 Partners of sex addicts may begin to question their own reality.
 Was anything in our relationship real?
 What about all those loving times, how can they be true when all of the betrayals and lies were happening at the same time?
 Who can I trust now?
 Can I even trust myself to know in the future?
 Should I stay or should I just leave now?

-Furthermore, partners have symptoms as a result of the emotional devastation that occurs when learning of their partner's betrayal.
-These symptoms are similar to those people may experience when they have serious trauma.
-Partners of sex addicts HAVE experienced trauma; Betrayal Trauma.
+Furthermore, partners have symptoms because of the emotional devastation that occurs when learning of their partner's betrayal.
+These symptoms are like those people may experience when they have serious trauma.
+Partners of sex addicts HAVE experienced trauma, Betrayal Trauma.
 Betrayal Trauma can lead to an overwhelming loss of safety, control and stability.
 Here are a few common symptoms of Betrayal Trauma:

 - Shame and embarrassment